jez/blog/_posts/2023-12-27-inheritance-in-ruby.md

 That comes with some interesting consequences.

 - It means a module's members are never inherited, so if you have this `self.bar` method, you are never going to be able to call it other than by calling it directly like `IParent.bar`.

   I say "members" because it's not just the methods: classes can have other kinds of members, most notably generic types, which I'll revisit in a future post.
 But importantly, those members are never inherited.
 Module singleton classes are final.

 - It also has consequences for subtyping.
 When we look at the type `T.class_of(IParent)` which represents the singleton class of `IParent`, there is no type that is a subtype of that type.
 For example, `T.class_of(Child)` is a singleton class, but it is **not** a subtype of `T.class_of(IParent)`.
 In code:

+  [^subtype_lt]

   ```ruby
   sig { params(klass: T.class_of(IParent)).void }